 Unsecured personal loan features to compare

 - Fees and charges.
-You can be charged upfront and ongoing fees with unsecured personal loans, so check what these are before you apply.
+You can be charged both upfront and ongoing fees with unsecured personal loans, so check what these are before you apply.
 You can look at the APR to see an overall cost for the loan which includes these fees.

 - Additional features.
 Your loan may come with additional features that you might find convenient, such as online account management or discounts on additional products offered by the lender.

-Horace is buying a boat
+Steve is buying a boat